 - Market and promote Westland as a place to visit, work and live

-- Manage events in Westland District;
+- · Manage events in Westland District;

 - Manage the Hokitika Information Centre;

 - Manage the Hokitika Museum.

 The Business Unit has been successful in managing the relocation of the Information Centre, which now enjoys significantly increased numbers of visitors.
-The Business Unit has managed a successful changeover of principle sponsor for the Hokitika Wildfoods Festival with Monteiths Brewery being welcomed back after a three year absence.
+The museum has also had significant increases in patronage, and the Business Unit has managed a successful changeover of principle sponsor for the Hokitika Wildfoods Festival with Montieths Brewery being welcomed back after a three year absence.

 Council is now considering how to capitalise on the steps already taken by the Business Unit.
 Over the next few months Council will be looking at options for the future, which include transferring the functions to an existing Council Controlled Organisation, establishing a new Council Controlled Organisation, or retaining the functions in-house.

-While the review is taking place, the functions will be taken back in-house, and the current Westland Business Unit Board member's term was completed on 31st March 2011.
+While the review is taking place, the functions will be taken back in-house, and the current Westland Business Unit Board member's term will be completed on 31st March 2011.